StollD/proton-webdav-bridge/README.md

 * Because the bridge runs as a daemon, it can cache the entire directory tree and only update it when required, through the event system of Proton Drive.
 This enables near instant directory listings through WebDAV.

+## Disclaimer

+This software is experimental and mostly untested.

+While I do use it for myself, I cannot guarantee that it won't try to eat your data.
+Please proceed with caution and backups.

 ## Installation

 To build this software, you need a recent Go toolchain (1.18 or newer) and git.